 The Construction Process of Monas

 Hence, Monas is not only the icon of Jakarta.
-But also the representative of Indonesians’ great effort fighting their freedom.
+But also the representative of Indonesians’ great effort in fighting for their freedom.
 The architecture of the monument was first designed by two Indonesian best architects.
-Frederich Silaban the one who also design the sacred Istiqlal Mosque and R.M.
+Frederich Silaban was the one who also design the sacred Istiqlal Mosque and R.M.
 Soedarsono.

-The entire 14 years long as results of Indonesia facing many issues and tragedies.
-The 30 September Movement brings massive trouble in Indonesia.
+The entire 14 years long a result of Indonesia facing many issues and tragedies.
+The 30 September Movement brings massive trouble to Indonesia.
 And results in a temporary termination of the project.
 The project then continued from 1966 to 1968.
 To be postponed again as a result of the funding issue.

 In general, the design of Monas represents Lingga and Yoni.
-The ever-lasting couple that symbolizes the unity in Indonesian history.
-In addition, the design also brings a philosophy of Alu and Lesung.
+The ever-lasting couple symbolizes unity in Indonesian history.
+In addition, the design also brings the philosophy of Alu and Lesung.
 Or known as Indonesian farming tools.

 The stonework behind the monument is a narrative.
-Moreover, it tells a history of the Singasari and Majapahit kingdom.
-Almost the valuable information about Indonesia’s history and the majestic kingdom sets in a monument.
-Hence, Monas is almost never run out of visitors.
+Moreover, it tells the history of the Singasari and Majapahit kingdoms.
+Almost all valuable information about Indonesia’s history and the majestic kingdom sets in a monument.
+Hence, Monas almost never run out of visitors.

-Indonesian people coming from the big city around Jakarta.
+Indonesian people come from big cities around Jakarta.
 Another coming from the smaller region in Indonesia will most likely visit Monas frequently.
-The monument has become the most prominent tower in Indonesia history.
+The monument has become the most prominent tower in Indonesia’s history.
 Monas is also on the top of the list of any school trip in Indonesia.